ColstonBod-oy/weird-java-kotlin-notes/README.md

 ### README Template

-Here's where I got this template, btw.
+Btw, here's where I got this template.
 Also, don't forget to follow me on my social media links.

 👉 [📒](https://github.com/othneildrew/Best-README-Template)